nickeblewis/headforcode-gatsby/pages/projects/index.md

 - Consuming API to generate web documents
 - Integration between front-end and bac-end services using loopback
 - JamStack
+- Build UIs for your back-ends or hardware devices
 ### Farnborough Guide
 Available both as a web app and mobile app
 ### Mapugo